Rana Goswami

 Rana Goswami (born 12 November 1959) is an Indian politician of Bharatiya Janata Party (BJP) from Assam.
-He is currently serving as Vice President of BJP Assam unit.
+He is the chairman of Assam Urban Water Supply and sewerage Board and serving as Vice President of BJP Assam unit.
 He was the Working President of Assam Pradesh Congress Committee until February 28, 2024.
 He joined the BJP in the presence of Chief Minister of Assam Himanta Biswa Sarma and BJP State President Bhabesh Kalita in Guwahati on February 29, 2024.

 Political career

 He has been elected twice to the Assam Legislative Assembly from Jorhat constituency in 2006 and 2011 elections.

 On 24 July 2021, he was appointed Working President of Assam Pradesh Congress Committee.